 Many come to Bali only for the Yoga and finding spirituality.
 But the real one, is mainly in yourself.
 And it is only you, who can find it.
 If you still need a little motivation and want to meet some like minded people, I do recommend those places!

 - Blue Earth Village is ranked as the second favorite Yoga place in the whole Amed, by Culture Trip.
 With a goal to have a non-judgmental and open mind & body; the dream of us all, who always judge without knowing.
 Also with many different classes that overlook the impressive volcano Mount Agung!

 - Apneista!
 A mix between the serenity of the underwater world, and the deep self-meditation.
 They, of course, organize it separately, but for the ones who want to spiritually relax and be in another underwater consciousness, they will make you discover parts of meditating you completely ignored existed.
-Or you can simply scuba-dive.
-(I think I will leave my boyfriend meditating with his leggings – or “Yoga pants” – and do my PADI Level 2.
-These guys have a very good Blog!
+Or you can simply dive.
+(I think I will leave my boyfriend meditating with his leggings – or “Yoga pants” – and go for a swim) These guys have a very good Blog!

 - Life in Amed Yoga Shala.
 A Hotel who use their amazing location on the seaside for the best Yoga experience.
 From staying 4-5 nights and having the best yoga experience, to just crossing for one night with yoga in the morning, and diving in the afternoon!
 They will welcome you!

 7. Driving yourself a scooter across North Bali.